OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.md

 Steven Wierckx

 This is an OWASP Project
 The Open Web Application Security Project (OWASP) is a worldwide free and open community focused on improving the security of application software.
 Our mission is to make application security “visible,” so that people and organizations can make informed decisions about application security risks.
 Everyone is free to participate in OWASP and all of our materials are available under a free and open software license.
 The OWASP Foundation is a 501(c)3 not-for-profit charitable organization that ensures the ongoing availability and support for our work.
 Visit OWASP online at http://www.owasp.org.
+FIXME
 License

 This work is licensed under the Creative Commons Attribution-Share Alike 3.0 License.
 To view a copy of this license, visit http://creativecommons.org/licenses/ by-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.